 In Preferences, users can find information about their accounts and devices.

 Secure Hub also provides geo-location and geo-tracking policies if, for example, you want to ensure that a corporate-owned device does not breach a certain geographic perimeter.
-For details, see Location device policies.
-Additionally, Secure Hub automatically collects and analyzes failure information so you can see what led to a particular failure.
-This function is supported by the software Crashlytics.
+For details, see Location device policy.
+Also, Secure Hub automatically collects and analyzes failure information so you can see what led to a particular failure.
+The software Crashyltics supports this function.